polterguy/phosphorusfive/core/p5.webapp/README.md

 ### The "users" folder

 This folder contains one folder for each user in your system, carrying the same name as your user's username.
-Inside of your user's private folders, are both a "temp" folder, which is used for holding temporary files for the specific user, in addition to a "documents" folder, which stores a user's documents.
+Inside of your user's folders, are both a "temp" folder, which is used for holding temporary files for the specific user, in addition to a "documents" folder, which stores a user's documents.